emadroshandel/TDC1000_TDC7200/README.md

 - One less configuration step per measurement
 - Specific situation when some external signal wants to set the direction of the transmitter and receiver

-Example, CHselUtilization.ino shows the way that I have configured the device for hardware-level channel selection.
+Example, "CHsel_Utilization.ino" shows the way that I have configured the device for hardware-level channel selection.

 # Possible improvements
 Contributions welcome!
 Areas for improvement: